 Tasneem Raja is a data visualization instructor for kdmcBerkeley and an editor at Mother Jones, where she leads a scrappy interactive storytelling team that serves up smart, fearless journalism using whatever means necessary.
 She was the news apps editor at The Bay Citizen, where she built useful things for the Bay Area like a Bike Accident Tracker and a government salary database.
 One million years ago, she was a longform feature writer at The Chicago Reader.
 Her superpowers are project management, interaction design, and helping people punch way above their weight.
 She is a frequent speaker at leading industry events inspiring journalists in the art of storytelling and data visualizations.

-Peter Aldhous is a freelance science journalist and data visualization instructor for kdmcBerkeley.
+Peter Aldhous is a science journalist with BuzzFeed News and data visualization instructor for kdmcBerkeley.
 He also teaches data visualization at the Graduate School of Journalism at UC Berkeley, investigative reporting in the Science Communication Program at the UC Santa Cruz, and has developed online training materials in data visualization for the Academy of Art University in San Francisco.
 Peter got his start in journalism in 1989 as a reporter for Nature in London, fresh from a PhD in animal behavior.
 Later he worked as European correspondent for Science, news editor for New Scientist and chief news and features editor with Nature, before moving to California in 2005 to become New Scientist‘s San Francisco bureau chief.
-Peter works with free tools to ‘interview’and visualize data – from scans of his own DNA to records of human conflict.
+Peter works with free tools to ‘interview’ and visualize data – from scans of his own DNA to records of human conflict.
 His projects include web apps that have explored the local and global history of climate change, and the number of Earth-like planets in our galaxy.
 Peter’s articles have won awards from bodies including the Association of British Science Writers, the Society of Environmental Journalists, and the Wistar Institute.

 Visual Storytelling: Video & Photography